ldoiainfo1-glitch/product-instantllycards/README.md

 ## 📝 License

-Copyright © 2025 Instantlly Cards.
+Copyright © 2025 instantly Cards.
 All rights reserved.

 ## 🤝 Support

-For questions or support, please contact the Instantlly Cards team.
+For questions or support, please contact the instantly Cards team.

 ---

-**Built with ❤️ for Instantlly Cards**
+**Built with ❤️ for instantly Cards**

 *Connect.
 Promote.
-Grow.
-Instantlly.*
+Grow. instantly.*